This is the one and only Excellence in Broadcasting Network.

 Scott Rasmussen has stepped up and will pay for his own exit poll.

-They didn't set the uh progress bar in motion, or they just don't want to know what really happened to liberalism in Massachusetts.
+They didn't set the progress bar in motion, or they just don't want to know what really happened to liberalism in Massachusetts.

-That from John Fund, and I wouldn't discount C as a reason they didn't do it at all, not wanting to know what really happened to liberalism in Massachusetts.
+And I wouldn't discount C as a reason they didn't do it at all, not wanting to know what really happened to liberalism in Massachusetts.

-This is um the via Fox Nation.
+This is via Fox Nation.

 And I got some pictures.

-I can't, I can't uh obviously show them to you.
+I can't obviously show them to you.

 Well, I might be able to.

-So just have to trust me.
+So you just have to trust me.

-I will link to this at Rush Limbaugh.com.
+I will link to this at rushlimbaugh.com.

-Martha Coakley can't fill a gym, and John Kerry can't fill a street.
+Martha Coakley can't fill a gym and John Kerry can't fill a street.

 It was three quarters empty.